Hemi Ahio: Fighting around the world, regional champion 2018–present

 In November 2018, Ahio made his in ring return with a new trainer and away from the old promoter.
 Alongside Junior Fa, Hemi Ahio started training at City Kickboxing under Eugene Bareman and Doug Viney.
-Mark Keddell who has been Ahio regular matchmaker since 2015, has now became his co-manager.
+Mark Keddell who had been Ahio's regular matchmaker since 2015, now became his co-manager.
 Ahio would make his American debut in March 2019 where he took on Ed Fountain.
 Ahio would win the fight by seventh round stoppage.
 At the end of March 2019, Ahio took on American boxer and the tallest boxer in the world Julius Long on the Geovana Peres vs Lani Daniels WBO World Light Heavyweight title fight undercard.
 Ahio won the fight by unanimous decision.
 Ahio will continue to have more fights overseas, making his Middle East Debut when he fought undefeated Ali Kiydin in July 2019.
 Hemi Ahio won the fight by first-round knockout.
 Ahio returned to America when he fought American Joshua Tufte.
 Ahio won the fight by second round stoppage.